 FalconStor Software Inc. announced that the next generation of its iSCSI Storage Server software solution, initially developed for Microsoft Windows Storage Server 2003, is now available on all Microsoft Windows Server 2003 platforms.
 This means users can deploy iSCSI storage services using their existing Windows servers.

-Avamar replaces CEO Avamar Technologies Inc. has hired Edward J. Walsh as the company's new CEO, replacing Kevin Daly who will continue as an advisor to the company.
+Avamar Technologies Inc. has hired Edward J. Walsh as the company's new CEO, replacing Kevin Daly who will continue as an advisor to the company.
 Walsh brings expertise in sales, marketing and alliances in contrast to Daly's more technical background.

 Prior to Avamar, Walsh was vice president of sales, marketing and alliances at CNT.
 Prior to CNT, he was vice president of field operations and co-founder at Articulent, a systems integrator and consulting company focused on data management solutions.
 Articulent was acquired by CNT in 2001.
 Prior to that Walsh was with EMC.

-NetApp supports Microsoft SQL Server 2005 NetApp announced that its data management software SnapManager 2.0 for SQL Server supports the upcoming release of Microsoft SQL Server 2005.
+NetApp announced that its data management software SnapManager 2.0 for SQL Server supports the upcoming release of Microsoft SQL Server 2005.
 NetApp said its SnapManager software, used with NetApp Fibre Channel and IP SAN products, reduces the administrative overhead of database backups, provides instant recovery for databases of any size and automates the process of migrating SQL Server databases.

 BakBone supports Mac OS Tiger